tritone11/iesKnob/README.md

 ### Parameters
 ```
 data-knob-percentage            Percentage of completion
 data-knob-timing                Timing of animation in seconds
 data-knob-image                 Background image of circle
 data-knob-dotimage              The dot that draw the arc can be changed with an image (for example a star)
-data-knob-dotcolor   If no image is defined, it will be a dot with this color
+data-knob-dotcolor              If no image is defined, it will be a dot with this color as a border
 data-knob-gradient1             Color of gradient for the arc
 data-knob-gradient2             Color of gradient for the arc
 data-knob-color                 Color of the arc
+data-knob-dotcolorinside        Color of inside of the dot
+data-knob-dotborder             Border width of dot
+data-knob-dotradius             Dot radius
 ```

 ### Browser support

-Currently tested only by Chrome, Edge and Firefox
+Currently tested only by Chrome, Edge, Safari and Firefox